qupath/qupath-docs/docs/intro/citing.md

 1. Restrepo, P. et al. (2019).
 Tumoral and immune heterogeneity in an anti-PD-1 responsive glioblastoma: a case study. **Cold Spring Harbor Molecular Case Studies**. https://doi.org/10.1101/mcs.a004762 📗

 1. Riva, M. et al. (2019).
 CT-2A neurospheres-derived high-grade glioma in mice: a new model to address tumor stem cells and immunosuppression. **Biology Open**. https://doi.org/10.1242/bio.044552 📗

+1. Riolobos, L. et al. (2019).
+The Effect of Mouse Strain, Sex, and Carcinogen Dose on Toxicity and the Development of Lung Dysplasia and Squamous Cell Carcinomas in Mice. **Cancer Prevention Research**. https://doi.org/10.1158/1940-6207.CAPR-18-0442 📗

 1. Rowe, C. W. et al. (2019).
 The Precursor for Nerve Growth Factor (proNGF) in Thyroid Cancer Lymph Node Metastases: Correlation with Primary Tumour and Pathological Variables. **International Journal of Molecular Sciences**. https://doi.org/10.3390/ijms20235924 📗